 Defines a primary key composed of the identified columns.
 Each column-name must identify a column of the table, and the same column must not be identified more than once.
+The name cannot be qualified.
 The number of identified columns must not exceed 16 and the sum of their length attributes must not exceed 255.
 The table must not have a primary key and the identified columns must be defined as NOT NULL.
-No LONG VARCHAR, LONG VARGRAPHIC, or LOB column may be used as part of a primary key (even if the length attribute of the column is small enough to fit within the 255 byte limit) (SQLSTATE 42962).
+No LOB, LONG VARCHAR, LONG VARGRAPHIC or DATALINK column may be used as part of a primary key (even if the length attribute of the column is small enough to fit within the 255 byte limit) (SQLSTATE 42962).
 The set of columns in the primary key cannot be the same as the set of columns of a unique key (SQLSTATE 01543).
-40 Any existing values in the set of identified columns must be unique (SQLSTATE 23515).
+48 Any existing values in the set of identified columns must be unique (SQLSTATE 23515).

-A check is performed to determine if an existing index matches the primary key definition.
+A check is performed to determine if an existing index matches the primary key definition (ignoring any INCLUDE columns in the index).
 An index definition matches if it identifies the same set of columns without regard to the order of the columns or the direction (ASC/DESC) specifications.
 If a matching index definition is found, the description of the index is changed to indicate that it is the primary index, as required by the system, and it is changed to unique(after ensuring uniqueness) if it was a non-unique index.
 If the table has more than one matching index, an existing unique index is selected (the selection is arbitrary).
 If no matching index is found, a unique index will automatically be created for the columns, as described in CREATE TABLE.
-See "Notes" on page 357 for details on index names associated with unique constraints.
+See "Notes" on page 394 for details on index names associated with unique constraints.

-40 If LANGLEVEL is SQL92E or MIA then an error is returned, SQLSTATE 42891.
+48 If LANGLEVEL is SQL92E or MIA then an error is returned, SQLSTATE 42891.